 The Tanda pits are situated on the Tanda hills about eight (8) kilometers off Mityana town.

-In conclusion, the Tanda pits are few most incredible cultural sites that are worth visiting while you are on Uganda safaris.
+In conclusion, the Tanda pits are the most incredible cultural sites that are worth visiting while you are on Uganda safaris.
 If you are planning for your next vacation to Kibale Forest National Park or Fort Portal town, the Tanda pits in Mityana should be a must for you to make a stopover.